 ChronoSync Express gives you peace of mind with regards to keeping files and personal data safe no matter where you are.
 If you need to remotely synchronize data from your iPhone or iPad, you can schedule backup and synchronization tasks to run during a specific timeframe with no fuss.

 If Google Drive isn’t enough and you need additional cloud storage for your documents, photos, or files, there are lots of alternatives, starting with iCloud and Dropbox.
 Even when your Mac’s hard drive is packed, you can use increase cloud space to boost your storage capacity.

 CloudMounter is a genius app that lets you turn additional space on Google Drive and other cloud storage solutions like Amazon S3 and even OneDrive into a usable place for all your tasks on Mac.
 It’s as simple as accessing your cloud files with drag and drop.

-Both ChronoSync Express and CloudMounter are available on Setapp, a collection of more than 150 Mac apps and utilities you can use daily to make your Mac life easier and more productive.
-Sign up for a free 7-day trial of Setapp to these apps and many more a go.
+Collabio Spaces, ChronoSync Express, and CloudMounter are all available on Setapp, a collection of more than 200 apps and utilities you can use daily to make your life easier and more productive.
+Sign up for a free 7-day trial of Setapp to try these apps and many more.
 If you want to continue using Setapp, pay only $9.99/mo for all apps!

 Now that you know how to use Google Docs offline, you can update your resume, write articles, or work on that paper right from your web browser or Mac.
 Make as many edits on the fly without the need for any internet at all.